emilianoyoung/ai/_posts/_archive/2019-12-04-tesla-automatic-labeling-for-computer-vision.md

 ---
 category: news
 title: "Tesla: Automatic Labeling For Computer Vision"
 excerpt: "Human driving behavior provides Tesla with a source of automatic labels for computer vision tasks related to autonomous driving.
-Automatic labeling allows Tesla to leverage its vast quantity of ..."
+Automatic labeling allows Tesla to leverage its vast quantity of fleet miles.
+This gives it an advantage over competitors like Waymo and Cruise.
+Tesla can also use automatic labels for predicting road user behavior ..."
 publishedDateTime: 2019-12-04T01:40:00Z
 sourceUrl: https://seekingalpha.com/article/4310339-tesla-automatic-labeling-for-computer-vision
 type: article